Home Child Care Provider Pilot and Home Support Worker Pilot – Gaining experience category: After you apply

 - submitted your job offer and work permit application

-- included all required documents and information specified in the Document Checklist [IMM 5981] (PDF, 3.39 MB)
+- included all required documents and information specified in the Document Checklist [IMM 5981] (opens in a new tab)

 If your application isn’t complete, it won’t be processed and will be sent back to you.
+Find out how this affects your status in Canada.

-Your application will be delayed if:
+Your application will be delayed if

 - there are criminal or security problems or we need to do more background checks

-- your family situation is not clear – reasons could include a divorce or an adoption that is not yet complete or child custody issues that have not been resolved, or
+- your family situation is not clear – reasons could include a divorce or an adoption that is not yet complete or child custody issues that have not been resolved or

 - the processing office has to contact other IRCC offices in Canada or abroad to verify the data you gave